Category Archives: vinegar

 The vinegar may develop sediment as it stands, this is okay but the vinegar can be re-filtered if you wish

-My friend Tracy asks, “I'm looking for a natural window cleaner as well as a natural weedkiller.
+My friend Tracy recently asked, "I'm looking for a natural window cleaner as well as a natural weed killer.
 Do you have any proven concoctions you would like to share?
-I'd love to give up the Windex and pulling weeds around the pool patio — well, let's just say there must be a better way!!”
-There is a better way, and believe it or not you use the same thing for both (with some disclaimers).
+I'd love to give up the Windex, and pulling weeds around the pool patio -- well, let's just say there must be a better way!"
+Luckily, there is a better way, and surprisingly, you can use the same key ingredient for both (with some disclaimers).

 The Many Benefits Of Using Vinegar